Daniel McKee – RI

 In 2013, McKee announced his candidacy for Rhode island lieutenant governor, defeating Secretary of State of Rhode Island Ralph Mollis and State Representative Frank Ferri in the Democratic primary.[6]
 In the general election, he defeated Republican Catherine Terry Taylor, a legislative aide and speechwriter for U.S. Senators John Chafee and Lincoln Chafee,[7] with 54.3% of the vote.
 He was reelected in 2018.[8]

-On January 7, 2021, President-elect Joe Biden selected then Rhode Island Governor Gina Raimondo as Secretary of Commerce.
-Since McKee was next in line of succession, he would become governor once Raimondo was confirmed by the United States Senate.
-Raimondo was confirmed on March 2, 2021, and submitted her resignation as governor shortly after.[9]
+On January 7, 2021, President-elect Joe Biden selected then-Rhode Island Governor Gina Raimondo as Secretary of Commerce.
+Since McKee was next in line of succession, he became governor once Raimondo was confirmed by the United States Senate on March 2, 2021.[9]

 In February 2021, McKee began to form a COVID-19 advisory board.[10]
 He had criticized the Raimondo administration over a slow COVID-19 vaccine rollout.[11]